astronomer/docs/learn/custom-xcom-backends-tutorial.md

 :::caution

-While a custom XCom backend allows you to store virtually unlimited amounts of data as XCom, your Airflow infrastructure will still need to be configured to support passing large amounts of data between your tasks.
+While a custom XCom backend allows you to store virtually unlimited amounts of data as XCom, you will also need to scale other Airflow components to pass large amounts of data between tasks.
 For help running Airflow at scale, [reach out to Astronomer](https://www.astronomer.io/get-started/).

 :::